IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 <br> docker info - Gives a comprehensive overview of your docker environment, useful if you want to troublshoot or understand the system's current state.
 <br> docker ps - Shows you all the running containers, when it was created, the status etc.
 <br> docker ps -a - This lists all containers including the stopped ones.
-<br> docker build -t imagename . - This builds a docker image the docker build part of the command initiates the build process, the -t tags the image with a name in this case imagename, the . represents the current directory and tells docker to look for the docker file there, if we were in a different directory we would do ./ and then the name of the directory your docker file is in
+<br> docker build -t imagename . - This builds a docker image the docker build part of the command initiates the build process, the -t tags the image with a name in this case imagename, the . represents the current directory and tells docker to look for the docker file there, if we were in a different directory we would do ./ and then the name of the directory your docker file is in.
+<br> docker run -d -p 5002:5002 nameofthecontainerwe'reusing - the -d runs the container in detached mode which means running it in the background and the -p followed by the ports is mapping the port 5002 on my machine to the port 5002 in the container and then the name of the image we're using

 Understanding Dockerfile
 A docker file is just a series of instructions on how to build the docker image.